nickjj/dotfiles/README.md

 updates into your branch.

 Another option is to fork this repo and use that, then periodically pull and merge updates.
 It's really up to you.
+By default these dotfiles will add an `upstream` git remote that points to this repo.

 ### How to get theme support in your terminal?